google_counter

 • All treatment protocols are quite expensive.

-European hospitals have developed improved surgical techniques, anticancer and radiation therapy.
+European hospitals have developed improved surgical techniques, and anticancer and radiation therapy.
 They demonstrate good survival rates and are more effective than classical protocols.

 Modern treatment methods for stage 4 ovarian cancer in Germany